We are committed to providing quality healthcare and positive patient experiences, and what you think about your care is important to us.

 Where extensive investigations are required, you will be kept informed in writing monthly or at agreed intervals until the matter is resolved.

-If you want independent support to help you during the complaint process, you may wish to use the free advocacy services available.
+If you want independent support to help you during the complaint process, you may wish to use the free advocacy services available (detailed above).

 Is this page useful?